 - Animal law

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) anticipated that the job growth for animal care and service workers will grow at a faster than average rate of 23% from 2010 to 2020 (www.bls.gov).
-Additionally, the BLS reported that an annual median salary for animal control workers was $31,680 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS) anticipates that the job growth for animal care and service workers will grow at a faster than average rate of 11% from 2014 to 2024 (www.bls.gov).
+Additionally, the BLS reported that an annual median salary for animal control workers was $33,450 in May 2015.

 Continuing Education Information

-Those looking to get further into the enforcement of laws against animal cruelty, neglect and abuse may also consider going into law enforcement.
+Those looking to explore the enforcement of laws against animal cruelty, neglect and abuse further may consider going into law enforcement.
 Degree programs, such as the Associate of Science (A.S.) in Animal Management, are available and some police departments designate officers with the proper training as animal control officers.

 Animal cop training may involve earning a certificate that teaches aspiring animal control officers about laws involving animal cruelty and neglect and how to safely handle animals and communicate effectively with the public.
 Graduates interested in continuing their education can pursue degree programs in animal management in order to become law enforcement officers.